 Older workers have proven to be valuable assets to companies where they work.
 They have demonstrated characteristics that include a strong work ethic, high productivity, extensive experience, and low absenteeism and turnover rates.

 SCSEP is authorized under Title V of the Older Americans Act.
-The Department of Labor, Licensing and Regulation, Division of Workforce Development and Adult Learning administers the program in the following jurisdictions: Baltimore City, Allegany, Calvert, Caroline, Charles, Garrett, Kent, Queen Anne’s, St. Mary’s, Talbot and Washington counties.
+The Maryland Department of Labor, Division of Workforce Development and Adult Learning administers the program in the following jurisdictions: Baltimore City, Allegany, Calvert, Caroline, Charles, Garrett, Kent, Queen Anne’s, St. Mary’s, Talbot and Washington counties.
 For participation in other counties, please contact Senior Service America, Inc., the national SCSEP grantee, at their office in Silver Spring at 301-578-8900.